Santa Barbara Divorce Lawyers Deliver Responsive Service and Tenacious Advocacy

 Having an experienced Santa Barbara custody lawyer as that advocate will allow you to focus on the emotional and financial well-being of your family.
 For example, the standard for all child custody determinations is what is in the best interests of the child.
 It should come as no surprise that this important phrase has different meanings for different people, so it is important that your lawyer can build your case with his knowledge of California law and his knowledge of your objectives.

-At Kaspar & Lugay LLP in Santa Barbara, our child custody lawyers are focused on developing an intimate understanding of you and your goals.
+Our child custody lawyers are focused on developing an intimate understanding of you and your goals.
 With a foundation of trust and understanding combined with family law expertise, our team of exceptional attorneys will secure the resolution you deserve through tenacious advocacy.
-Please contact us today to learn more about how we can help you protect your rights and the rights of your family.
-We are rapidly becoming known as a go-to firm for child custody, divorce, and related family law issues here in Santa Barbara, and we want to meet you to discuss your case.

 How Child Custody Is Determined in California